DecisionsDev/odm-docker-kubernetes/platform/gcloud/README.md

 <img width="1000" height="560" src='./images/architecture.png'/>

-The ODM on Kubernetes Docker images are available in [IBM Entitled Registry](https://www.ibm.com/cloud/container-registry).
+The ODM on Kubernetes Docker images are available in the [IBM Entitled Registry](https://www.ibm.com/cloud/container-registry).
 The ODM Helm chart is available in the [IBM Helm charts repository](https://github.com/IBM/charts).

 ## Included components